Ferlab-Ste-Justine/terracd/README.md

 - **terraform_path**: Path to the terraform binary
 - **working_directory**: Directory where terracd will assemble its workspace from the various sources.
 Defaults to the working directory of the process if omitted.
 - **timeouts**: Execution timeouts for the various stages of the terraform lifecycle
+- **random_jitter**: Golang duration format indicating a random start delay up to that duration.
+Useful to spread the load a little when you use a scheduler that triggers at the same time for all your jobs.
+- **state_store**: Storage strategy to store a persistent terracd state between executions.
+Needed to support provider caching and recurrence control.
+- **recurrence**: Allows more fine-grained control on when terracd re-executes beyond what schedulers normallly support.
+Note that it is dependant on a state store.
+- **cache**: Allows the caching of terraform providers (currently only supported on the filesystem of stable runtime environments) between executions of terracd.
+Note that it is dependent on a state store.
 - **sources**: Array of terraform file sources to be merged together and applied on
 - **command**: Command to execute.
 Can be **apply** to run **terraform apply**, **plan** to run **terraform plan**, **migrate_backend** to migrate the terraform state to another backend file or **wait** to simply assemble all the sources together and wait a given duration before exiting (useful for importing resources).
 Defaults to **apply** if omitted.
 - **backend_migration**: Parameters specifying the backend files to rotate when migrating your backend.